nhantrichuyenanh/linux-distro-ofb/README.md

   - learning system and admin tools that comes preinstalled or needed to be installed

 - I still use Windows 11 on my PC because:
-  - I have to research which distro to pick and which alternative to download should software isn't available on Linux (and spend time learning how to use the new software).
+  - I have to research which distro to pick and which alternative to download should software isn't available on Linux.
 Even if distro doesn't matter, I still have to research which DE I like
   - installing distro, configuring, setting up, and installing software takes up so much time, effort, patience and willpower
+  - the learning curve to use the tech (distro, DE, software) is incredibly time-consuming
   - all the hotkeys, directory structure, system applications, OS security, and GUI on Linux are radically different to Windows
   - it is fixable, so why bother switching to GNU/Linux in the first place?